crytic/building-secure-contracts/denial_of_service/README.md

 A malicious contract can permanently stall another contract by failing in a strategic way.
-In particular, contracts that bulk perform transactions or updates using a `for` loop can be DoS'd if a call to another contract or `send` fails during the loop.
+In particular, contracts that bulk perform transactions or updates using a `for` loop can be DoS'd if a call to another contract or `transfer` fails during the loop.

 ## Attack Scenarios

 - Auction contract where frontrunner must be reimbursed when they are outbid.
-If the call refunding the frontrunner continuously fails, the auction is stalled and they become the de-facto winner.
+If the call refunding the frontrunner continuously fails, the auction is stalled and they become the de facto winner.

 - Contract iterates through an array to pay back its users.
-If one send fails in the middle of a `for` loop all reimbursements fail.
+If one `transfer` fails in the middle of a `for` loop all reimbursements fail.

-- Attacker forces calling contract to spend remainder of its gas and revert.
+- Attacker spams contract, causing some array to become large.
+Then `for` loops iterating through the array might run out of gas and revert.

 ## Examples